gajus/eslint-plugin-jsdoc/.README/rules/valid-types.md

 ### `valid-types`

 Requires all types to be valid JSDoc or Closure compiler types without syntax errors.
+Note that what determines a valid type is handled by our type parsing engine, [jsdoctypeparser](https://github.com/jsdoctypeparser/jsdoctypeparser), using `settings.jsdoc.mode` to determine whether to use jsdoctypeparser's "jsdoc", "typescript", "closure", or "permissive" modes.

 Also impacts behaviors on namepath (or event)-defining and pointing tags: